yosemitebandit/whenpress/readme.md

 a small button that tracks when it has been pressed

-- `xbee/` contains code (micropython) for a simple device: button, RTC and a radio
+- `device/` contains code (micropython) for a simple device: button, RTC and a radio (currently xbee)
 - the rest is a webapp (ts) for receiving device data, storing it and rendering device history
 - uses cloudflare kv and cf workers